harlan-zw/nuxt-skew-protection/ARCHITECTURE.md

 ├─► When new version detected:
 │   ├─► Gets list of loaded modules from SW
 │   ├─► Gets deletedChunks from manifest
+│   ├─► Collects all passed release IDs
 │   ├─► Checks intersection
 │   └─► If user's modules are deleted:
-│       └─► Fire skew-protection:module-invalidated hook
+│       └─► Fire skew-protection:chunks-outdated hook
 └─► Provides getLoadedModules() helper

 Plugin: check-updates-sse.client.ts (SSE strategy only)